Latest blog Posts

 • How to Publish Your Novel: Where to Find Literary Agents

 If you’ve decided to traditionally publish your novel, you’ll need a literary agent.
 There is a lot of information out there, but this is the simplest way I’ve discovered to find agents with minimal hassle.
-Years ago, when I first thought I might become a published author someday, I started researching how to achieve my read more
+Years ago, when I first thought I might become a published author someday, I started researching how to achieve my goals.
+What I found was completely overwhelming.
+I needed an… read more

 ,